There are a few reports that open the windows wide to a vision of the reservation, its changes, its struggles, and its

 List of girls- Acarte George, seven years old, constant attendance; Zantippe Joe.
 Eight years old, constant attendance; Eliza Shik-shik, nine years old, constant attendance; Janette Kidno, nine years old, absent few weeks; Alice Sampson, nine years old, absent few weeks; Maggie Tom, nine years old, absent few weeks, Mary Louis, twelve years old, attended but few weeks; La Rose Louis, ten years old, attended few weeks; Lucy, eight years old, attended but few weeks; Mollie, fifteen years old, absent half time; Ellen Adam, fifteen years old, absent half time; Kate Lano, ten years old, absent half time; Lidia, eight years old, absent half time.(Annual report 1863, C.M.
 Sawtelle, Teacher, Grand Ronde Manual Labor School to J. B. Condon, Esq., Indian Agent, Grand Ronde Agency)

-(I recognize is Kate Lano, the surname later becomes Leno, a large well known family at the tribe, La Rose as a name was quite common even a fad at the time, the surname Tom is a well known Grand Ronde name, Ellen Adam could be related to Adams, a Tillamook family)
+(Kate Lano, the surname later becomes Leno, a large well known family at the tribe, La Rose as a name was quite common even a fad at the time, the surname Tom is a well known Grand Ronde name, Ellen Adam could be related to the Tillamook family with the surname Adams.)

 The Umpqua school is very interesting.
 This school would be funded by the Umpqua and Kalapuya annuities.
 Its clear from the description that the school is poorly supported.
 The teacher does a lot of work to make the school usable.

 Letter No. 25